planetscale/nextjs-starter/README.md

 `npx prisma db push`

-Run the seed script to populate data.
+Run the seed script to populate your database with `Product` and `Category` data.

 `npx run seed`

 ## Run the App

-Run the app.
+Run the app with following command:

 `npm run dev`